-Halloween guests will feel suitably unwelcome in a jail-themed party space.
+Halloween guests will feel suitably unwelcome in a spooky jail-themed party space.
 To transform your garage, basement or living room into a creepy prison, use purchased and homemade props inspired by historic haunted jails.
 When preparing your Halloween party decorations, remember that the entire point is to make friends and neighbors feel a bit uncomfortable--but it's still all right to have refreshments ready for everyone, just the same.

 Video of the Day

 Use strips of black duct tape to create prison bars on windows.
 To transform a corner of the party space into a jail cell, use PVC pipe and lumber to erect a divider that looks like prison bars.
 If your construction skills aren't up to par, apply black duct tape "bars" to a large sheet of clear vinyl.
 Hang the curtain from the ceiling with removable hooks.

 Make It Uncomfortable